Last update: May 13, 2026·14 minutes read

 • Library ID — the unique identifier for that specific ad

-• Active status — whether the ad is currently running
+• Active status — whether the ad is currently running or turned off

 • Start date — when the ad first went live